scottprahl/mie/README.rst

 License
 -------

-This project is licensed under the 3-clause BSD License - see the `LICENSE <LICENSE>`_ file for details.
+This project is licensed under the BSD 3-clause License.

 Citation
 --------